Environmental Sound Project for Students

 CREATIVE TASK:

 Over your break, collect a number of different and diverse sounds (with your own recording device) and select your preferred DAW for this task (your teacher may suggest one of these for you).
 Create a work that has a particular musical intention in mind and that the musical decision-making is dictated by that intention.
 In other words, formulate a design that helps to illuminate your intent.
-For example, if you wish to create a work that comments on global warming, and the rising temparatures, you may wish to develop a structure that increases in speed, textural layering, the gradual compression of phrase lengths, etc.
+For example, if you wish to create a work that comments on global warming, and rising temperatures, you may wish to develop a structure that increases in speed, textural layering, the gradual compression of phrase lengths, etc.

 Ensure that you conduct proper research into the topic and use the findings in creative and constructive ways.
 Ensure that you develop a bibliography along the way and that you are citing where necessary.